praneethbyna/praneethbyna/README.md

 <h1 align="center">Hi 👋, I'm Praneeth</h1>
 <h3 align="center">A passionate backend developer specializing in building scalable, high-performance APIs.
-Experienced in Java, Spring Boot, React, Python, Django and AWS, with a focus on distributed systems, microservices, and cloud-native solutions.</h3>
+Experienced in Java, Spring Boot, React, Python, Django and AWS, with a focus on distributed systems, microservices, and cloud-native solutions.</h3>`

 - 🌱 **I’m currently learning** the basics of **LLMs (Large Language Models)** and exploring the ecosystem around AI/ML technologies, aiming to integrate them into scalable backend systems.
+I enjoy exploring various system design use cases and studying articles from tech companies to understand how they architect scalable and efficient solutions.

 - 👯 **I’m looking to collaborate on** interesting projects that not only involve new technologies but also prioritize the effective use of algorithms.
 I’m particularly interested in projects that leverage new technologies to solve real-world problems efficiently.
 I enjoy exploring how technology evolves and discussing new innovations in the field.